material-motion/material-motion/specifications/runtime/scheduler.md

 This is the engineering specification for the Scheduler object.

-A Scheduler serves two primary purposes:

-- Provide an abstraction layer between the application engineer and execution systems.
-- Coordinate the expression of diverse types of motion and interaction.
+A Scheduler accepts Transactions and creates Executors.
+The Scheduler generates relevant events for Executors and observers and keeps track of overall activity state.

 Printable tech tree/checklist: